NotTacoz/jacaranda/content/notes/AE/chemistry/testnotes/CAP2.md

 3. Explain how electrostatic attraction between oppositely charges species / regions leads to chemical bonds.
 	- two oppositely charged species leads to an electrostatic attraction as the metal loses electrons to become a positive ion, and the non-metal gain the electrons lost by the metal to become a negative ion.
 4. Use the periodic table to establish the type of bonding present in elements and compounds.
+	- what are the types of bonding?
+		- metallic: metal + metal
+		- ionic: non metal + metal
+		- covalent: non metal + non metal
-5. Explain why the type of bonding present in a substance defines the physical properties of that substance, including melting and boiling points, conductivity of heat and electricity, and hardness.
+1. Explain why the type of bonding present in a substance defines the physical properties of that substance, including melting and boiling points, conductivity of heat and electricity, and hardness.
+	- covalent network:
+		- very high melting boiling point
+		- mostly not conductive
+		- mostly hard and brittle
+	- ionic
+		- high melting boiling point
+		- conductors (in molten or dissolved in water, otherwise non-conductors)
+		- hard and brittle
+	- metallic
+		- mostly moderate to high melting point
+		- conductive
+		- malleable and ductile
+	- covalent molecular
+		- low melting boiling point
+		- non conductors
+		- soft
 ### Ionic Bonding
 45. Define ions as atoms or groups of atoms that are electrically charged due to loss or gain of electrons.
 	- ion is an atom or a group of atoms that has are electrically charged.